This post continues our “Back to Basics” or “Data management is simple” series.

 Co-Existence Hub Style

 This pattern is similar to the Consolidation hub.
 It adds an integration loop back to the source applications for Golden Data.
+This style is non-intrusive from the end-user perspective but brings major organizational and technical challenges to approve and implement the integration loop.

-Performing a loop not at the application data level, but at the application UI level alleviates these challenges.
+Performing a loop, not at the application data level, but at the application, UI level alleviates these challenges.
 Such a UI-level loop could be implemented as portlets included in the end-user application to show the “similar customers in other systems” or the “golden customer record” corresponding to the source application record being viewed or edited.

 In this pattern, master data is entirely migrated and cleansed in the MDM hub.
 The hub becomes the single provider for master data, and master data is exclusively authored in the hub through data entry workflows.
 All applications refer to the hub for their master data.

-This pattern guarantees the highest level of quality for the master data, but is highly intrusive on existing business and technical processes, as it forces to rethink these processes around the MDM hub.
+This pattern guarantees the highest level of quality for the master data, but is highly intrusive on existing business and technical processes, as it forces us to rethink these processes around the MDM hub.

 This style is applicable when you want to create golden and master data ex nihilo, when this data does not exist in a formal place at the operational level.
 For example, you may want to replace all the “Cost Center Excel Spreadsheets”, or the “Employee MS Access Database” stored in users’ drives and mailboxes.

-One radical use of this pattern is the replacement of the operational master data authoring point by an MDM Hub authoring point.
+One radical use of this pattern is the replacement of the operational master data authoring point with an MDM Hub authoring point.
 Although it is possible to do so, moving data authoring to the MDM hub is a major risk to existing operational processes, as illustrated in the following scenario:

 A Sales Rep. is on the phone with a new customer.
 He switches from his CRM/Order application to the MDM application to start creating a new customer, then waits for the new customer to be validated by data stewards before appearing in his CRM application which then enables him to place the order.